Topics The "Regular Meeting with the Association of the British Pharmaceutical Industry (ABPI)" was held.

 Ms. Colette Goldrick, Executive Director Strategy, Research and Partnerships, ABPI

-The Pharmaceutical Manufacturers Association of Japan (PMAJ) asked whether public awareness of the importance of building social trust has changed as a result of the activities, to which the PMAJ responded that it is just at the beginning of the process and would like to confirm this over time, He commented that it is important to provide support for patients with digital literacy issues, such as the elderly.
+The JPMA asked whether public awareness of the importance of building social trust has changed as a result of their activities, to which the JPMA responded that they are just at the beginning of the process and would like to confirm this over time, He commented that it will be important to provide support for patients with digital literacy issues, such as the elderly.

 UK pricing and market access Q&A